7AV/micro3D/README.md

 ## Configurations
 Programm uses a path to the config file as first argument.
 Through config file you can:
+- Change player start position and spawning orientation.
+- Change textures of walls and sprites.
+- Change color of ceiling and floor.
+- Change sprites positions.
 - Change window size.
-- Change textures of the walls and sprites.
-- Change color of the ceiling and floor.
 - Change map.

+## Controls
+- **WASD** to move
+- **Left/Right** directional keys to rotate camera
+- **ESC / red cross** to quit

 ## Installation